Electronic Forms for WordPress at K

 Form Notifications

-Notifications tell the SCE or department (otherwise known as recipient) when someone has completed their electronic form.
+Notifications tell the SCE or department (otherwise known as recipient) when someone has completed their electronic form via email.

 All forms will start with a pre-filled admin notification so it is imperative that you specify notification recipients for each form that you create.
 If you do not adjust these settings the form submission will go to Web Services.

-Listed below are the steps to adjust the recipient of notifications and how to personalize notifications as well.
+Here is how you can adjust the recipient of notifications and how to personalize notification messages.

 - After selecting the “Form Settings” option select the Notifications tab